10 Best Herbal Teas For Gerd

 zingiber officinale tea

-Zingiber officinale, commonly known as ginger, is often used in herbal teas to help alleviate symptoms of gastroesophageal reflux disease (GERD) due to its anti-inflammatory and carminative properties.
+Zingiber officinale, commonly known as ginger, is a popular herbal tea used to alleviate symptoms of gastroesophageal reflux disease (GERD) due to its anti-inflammatory and carminative properties.

 8. Urtica dioica